Caeden117/BeatSaberConsole/README.md

 # Beat Saber Console
-Displays both the Console and the Output Log in game, compete with fancy color highlighting.
+Displays both the Console and the Output Log in game, complete with fancy color highlighting.

 ![](https://cdn.discordapp.com/attachments/441819897941458944/533119304414265344/unknown.png)